 C2C: Consumer to Consumer

 Consumer to Consumer website serves as a mediator between the clients and gives an opportunity to sell or purchase goods directly.
 Through C2C web-service consumers can sell their assets like cars, or rent a room by publishing their information on the website.
 One customer may buy a product of another consumer by viewing the description on the website.

-For instance, eBay and Airbnb are typical C2C web-services.
-Airbnb allows travellers to book homes or to rent apartments all over the world, while on eBay i they can purchase everything from fashionable clothes to antique masterpieces.
+For instance, Gumtree and Airbnb are typical C2C web-services.
+Airbnb allows travellers to book homes or to rent apartments all over the world, while on Gumtree i they can purchase everything from fashionable clothes to antique masterpieces.